What Is Phishing? How to Spot and Avoid Scams in 2026

 Email Authentication Protocols

-SPF (Sender Policy Framework) specifies which mail servers can send email on behalf of your domain.
-DKIM (DomainKeys Identified Mail) adds cryptographic signatures to verify messages haven't been tampered with in transit.
-DMARC builds on both to specify how receiving servers should handle messages that fail authentication—reject, quarantine, or monitor.
+SPF (Sender Policy Framework) specifies which mail servers are authorized to send email on behalf of your domain.
+DKIM (DomainKeys Identified Mail) adds cryptographic signatures that verify messages haven't been tampered with in transit.
+DMARC builds on both, specifying how receiving servers should handle messages that fail authentication—reject, quarantine, or monitor—and sends daily aggregate reports so you can see exactly what's happening with your domain.

 Advanced Threat Protection